Huseyn Khan Nakhchivanski: The Russian Revolution

 When in the winter of 1917 the February Revolution began in Petrograd (present-day Saint Petersburg), Nakhchivanski was one of the two Russian generals (alongside Fyodor Arturovich Keller) who supported the Czar and sent a telegram to the headquarters of the Supreme Commander-in-Chief to offer Nicholas II the use of his corps for suppression of the revolt, but Nicholas II never received this telegram.

 After the abdication of Nicholas II, Khan Nakhchivanski refused to serve the Russian Provisional Government.
 He was dismissed from the army and lived with his family in Petrograd.
 He was one of the few Azeri figures who didn't support the newly formed Azerbaijan Democratic Republic, remaining a staunch Russian monarchist.

-After the October Revolution and the assassination of the head of Petrograd Cheka, Moisei Uritsky, Nakhchivanski together with some other prominent citizens of Petrograd was taken hostage by the Bolsheviks.
-He was kept in the same prison with Grand Dukes Paul Alexandrovich, Nicholas Mikhailovich, George Mikhailovich and Dmitry Konstantinovich.
-Also in the same prison was kept Prince Gabriel Constantinovich, who used to serve under the command of Khan Nakhchivanski and who later managed to escape, and who mentioned in his memoir that he met Khan Nakhchivanski during the walks in the prison yard.
+After the October Revolution and the assassination of the head of Petrograd Cheka, Moisei Uritsky, Nakhchivanski, together with some other prominent citizens of Petrograd, was taken hostage by the Bolsheviks.
+He was held in the same prison as Grand Dukes Paul Alexandrovich, Nicholas Mikhailovich, George Mikhailovich and Dmitry Konstantinovich.
+Prince Gabriel Constantinovich, who had previously served under Nakhchivanski’s command, was also held in the same prison.
+Prince Gabriel later escaped and mentioned in his memoirs that he met Khan Nakhchivanski during walks in the prison yard.

 The Grand Dukes were executed in the Peter and Paul Fortress in January 1919.
 It is presumed by a number of historians that Khan Nakhchivanski was executed together with the Grand Dukes.
 However, the exact circumstances of Khan Nakhchivanski's death and his burial place still remain unknown.